osisoft/OSIsoft-Adapter-DNP3-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-dnp3.md

       * **DNPAddress** - This parameter matches the DNP Address of your outstation.
 This is used as an identifier on the DNP network.
 The adapter only accepts data from an outstation at an address specified here in the configuration.
       * **OutstationBehaviorId** - This parameter matches the **Id** of one of the configurations in the **OutstationBehaviors** list.

-2. Navigate to [data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration) and verify that the following data selection items are correct:
+2. Navigate to [data selection configuration](xref:PIAdapterForDNP3DataSelectionConfiguration) and verify the following for each configured data selection item below:

       * **OutstationId** - Verify that this matches the **Id** of one of the **Outstation** configurations.
       * **Group** - Verify that this matches the DNP3 object group number of the point that you want to collect data from.